-Gun reuses shell casings for hundreds of silent rounds.
+Gun reuses the shell casings and allows hundreds of uninterrupted rounds.

 Inspiration from Nature

-Fratercula Arctica arranges fish inside its beak with the tongue.
+Puffin (Fratercula Arctica) arranges fish inside its beak with its tongue.

 High energy laser weapons are coming to the civilian world.
 Electro-magnetic guns that can take out electricity from any device have already been invented.
 Traditional guns will have a unique edge over high-tech weapons.
 But traditional weapons need to be upgraded within their own system.
 For instance, when a bullet is fired it leaves a shell casing behind.
 A brass-catcher is often used to collect shell casings but it is an afterthought, not design solution.
 There must be a way to re-use wasted part of the bullet.